scala/scala/CONTRIBUTING.md

 if this commit should not be merged forward into the next release branch.

-Here are is standard advice on good commit messages: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html
+Here is standard advice on good commit messages: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

 ### Pass Scabot